HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Caret Paths

 FSH uses the caret (^) symbol to access elements of definitional items corresponding to the current context.
-Caret paths can be used in the following FSH items: Profile, Extension, <span style="background-color: #fff5e6;">{%include tu.html%} Logical, Resource</span>, ValueSet, and CodeSystem.
+Caret paths SHALL be accepted in the following FSH items: Profile, Extension, <span style="background-color: #fff5e6;">{%include tu.html%} Logical, Resource</span>, ValueSet, and CodeSystem.
 Caret syntax SHOULD be reserved for situations not addressed through [FSH Keywords](#fsh-items) or external configuration files.
 Examples of elements that require the caret syntax include StructureDefinition.experimental, StructureDefinition.abstract and ValueSet.purpose.
 The caret syntax also provides a simple way to set metadata attributes in the ElementDefinitions that comprise the snapshot and differential tables (e.g., short, meaningWhenMissing, and various [slicing discriminator properties](#step-1-specify-the-slicing-logic)).

 For a path to an element of a StructureDefinition, excluding the differential and snapshot, use the following syntax inside a Profile or Extension: